North Creek High School: Activities

 North Creek High School offers a multitude of activities for its students including clubs, Associated Student Body (ASB), Link Crew, the student store, UpRoar!, and yearbook.
-There are 56 active clubs for the 2021-2022 school year with more clubs coming to fruition.
+There were 65 active clubs for the 2024-2025 school year with more clubs coming to fruition.

 Link Crew, one of the actives offered by NCHS, consists of students known as "Link Leaders" who represent the school as older members and welcome new students and incoming freshman to the school by acting as mentors and serving as an outlet for questions and guidance.

 The school also contains a student store known as "The Den."
 The student store is connected to the business course classroom and is run by members of business related classes as well as member of the DECA club.
 The student store offers drinks, snacks, coffee, apparel and more and is available for students during lunches four out of the five days of weekly classes.

-The school also has a literary magazine called "UpRoar!" as well as a yearbook that is put together by the yearbook club and can be purchased by students.
+The school also has a literary magazine called "UpRoar!" as well as a yearbook that is put together by the annual staff class and can be purchased by students.